kimrs/blog/OpenID_Connect_and_SPAs_explained/article.md

 ![Authorization code flow with PKCE](https://raw.githubusercontent.com/kimrs/blog/master/OpenID_Connect_and_SPAs_explained/res/authorization_code_w_pkce.jpg)

 In this last example, we will register the application as Single Page Application.
-Like the last time, set the 'Allowed Callbacks' to http://localhost:8080 and make sure the server we created in the previous step is started.
+Like the last time, set the 'Allowed Callbacks' to http://localhost:8080 and make sure the server we created in the previous example is started.

 ```Bash
 node server.js